EddieWilkie/notemaker/README.md

 To run the app:

-clone the repository into a new directory
+Clone the git repository using 'git clone <url>' command into a new directory.
+Install Meteor.
-Run meteor npm install
+Run 'meteor npm install'
-Now enter the "meteor" command to run the app.
+Now enter the 'meteor' command to run the app.